stevewhitmore/writings/2022-11-21-angular-unit-test-pain-points.md

 }
 ```

-In this method we're grabbing some data from the ActivatedRoute, passing it to our service, and storing the result in an observable.
-Before we go any further let me outline some things we're NOT trying to test:
+In this method we're grabbing some data from the ActivatedRoute, passing it to our service, and storing the result in an Observable.

+Before we go any further let me outline some things that we're NOT trying to test:

 - How ActivatedRoute behaves
 - What happens in `customerDataService.getCustomerData()`